mikebrady/shairport-display-qt/README.md

 ## Changes from original

 - Modification of ui to all black background by default.
-- Addition of Previous / Play / Pause / Next buttons
+- Addition of Previous / PlayPause / Next buttons
 - Addition of auto-scrolling for the text fields that exceed field length.
 - Removal of the window title bar (it is, after all, full screen)
 - Set screen cursor to BlankCursor (it is, after all, a touch screen)